Skip navigation

 Department: Northumbria Law School

-Sue is a Senior Lecturer and Director of Education - CPD at Northumbria Law School with particular expertise in business and finance law and regulation.
+Sue is an Assistant Professor and former Director of Education - CPD at Northumbria Law School with particular expertise in business and finance law and regulation.
 She leads numerous specialist modules across postgraduate, undergraduate and professional programmes and is a member of the Financial Crime Compliance Research Interest Group.
 Prior to joining Northumbria University, Sue was a banking and finance solicitor with a global law firm.

 Sue Turner